 Sure, when it’s warm outside and you’re feeling like a little mid-afternoon siesta, without loosing your mental cool, there’s nothing better than a cold frosty brewski.
 But for me it’s really the social aspect – the summertime chilling by the pool, the coolers at the beach.
 A vodka soda just doesn’t cut it under those conditions.
 Ick.

-But gluten free beer can sometimes be hard to find, and though I’m usually a pretty good planner when it comes to packing 1 whole loaf of Udi’s in my weekend bag, I often forget to prepare for what I’m drinking with it.
+Gluten free beer can sometimes be hard to find, and though I’m usually a pretty good planner when it comes to packing a whole loaf of gluten-free bread in my weekend bag, I often forget to prepare for what I’m drinking with it.
 Take this last weekend in Montauk for instance.
 It was Memorial Day, which I thought meant rose would abound.
 But come Friday night, my friends and I found ourselves in a cold rainy house with no prospect of leaving it.
-We had no cards or games, so naturally, someone suggested we play quarters.
+We had no cards or board games, so naturally, someone suggested we play a drinking one.
 We had run out of wine, and due to lack of beer alternatives, I ended up playing with tequila.
 Huge mistake.

 So I wanted take a moment to assess the gluten-free summer drinking playing field.
 I’ve been much more of a cider gal these past two years, especially since it’s something that your gluten-free friends might actually want to drink too.
 But I asked around and got some great beer recommendations from long-time gluten-free friends.
 I included some of their notes when I didn’t have my own to share.

-I hope this helps all of you with similar beverage woes with your summertime siesta-ing.
-You know I won’t be caught dead in Montauk again without a case of Magners.
+I hope this helps all of you with similar beverage woes and summertime siesta-ing.

 Have I missed any of your favorites?
 Please let me know in the comments!
 Looking for the best Gluten-Free hard liquor?
 I have a great list here.